-Time: Seminars are held on most Fridays during the spring semester from 11 am to 12 noon.
+Time: Seminars are held on most Fridays during the fall semester from 11 am to 12 noon.
 A change of times will be noted under the date of the seminar.

 Location: Unless otherwise noted, all seminars will be held in room Agnes Arnold (AH) Auditorium-1.
 Agnes Arnold Hall is a building 100 meters west of the Department of Earth and Atmospheric Sciences in building SR1: http://www.uh.edu/maps/index.php#map-search.

 Assistance with Speaker Setup: An EAS TA is assigned the task of: providing lapel microphone and making a sound check, providing remote slide changer with built in laser pointer, and loading the speaker’s slides.
 For the fall 2017, semester this person is: Vanessa Caicedo (firstname.lastname@example.org)

 Fall 2017 Schedule